jsdoc/jsdoc/plugins/README.md

 a tag is found, if it has been defined in the tag dictionary, it is given a chance to modify the doclet.

 Plugins can define tags by exporting a _defineTags_ function.
-That function be passed a dictionary that can be used to define tags, like so:
+That function will be passed a dictionary that can be used to define tags, like so:

     exports.defineTags = function(dictionary) {